wrex/lessons/content/page/2-open-and-e.md

 {{% details "Exercise 9: Smoke on the Water (click to expand)" %}}
 <div class="bg-info">

 <p>The first song kids of my generation learned was often Smoke on the Water by Deep Purple.
-The song was written in G minor, but we can transpose the main riff to the key of A so that there are fewer flatted notes.
+The song was written in G minor, but we can transpose the main riff to the key of Am so that there are fewer flatted notes.
 The main riff in Am is as follows:</p>

 <div class="text-center">
 {{< figure src="/img/smoke-slash.png" title="Smoke on the Water (riff in Am)" >}}
 </div>

-<p>If, by some miracle, you've never heard the riff, and you don't yet know how to read rhythm notation, it sounds like [this in Gm](/audio/smoke-on-the-water-Gm.mp3) Using power chords rooted on the sixth string isn't the easiest way to play the riff, but it's not all that hard (it helps to play extremely slowly at first).</p>
+<p>If, by some miracle, you've never heard the riff, and you don't yet know how to read rhythm notation, it sounds like <a href="/audio/smoke-on-the-water-Gm.mp3">this in Gm</a>.
+Using power chords rooted on the sixth string isn't the easiest way to play the riff, but it's not all that hard (it helps to play extremely slowly at first).</p>

-That one brief Eb, of course, is just one fret below E, so you find it at the 11th fret, the rest you already **KNOW**.
+<p>That one brief Eb, of course, is just one fret below E, so you find it at the 11th fret, the rest you already <strong>KNOW</strong>.</p>

-If you want to play along with an actual band, YouTube, or the audio file I linked to above, you must move everything down two frets to transpose everything to Gm.
+<p>If you want to play along with an actual band, YouTube, or the audio file I linked to above, you must move everything down two frets to transpose everything to Gm.</p>

-Either way, the exercise is to play this riff while naming the root notes you're playing: "A, C, Dee ...
-A, C, Eb-dee ....".
+<p>Either way, the exercise is to play this riff while naming the root notes you're playing: "A, C, Dee ...
+A, C, Eb-dee ....".</p>

-Crank it up and have fun, but remember the purpose of the exercise is to cement the location of the notes into your brain and fingers.
+<p>Crank it up and have fun, but remember the purpose of the exercise is to cement the location of the notes into your brain and fingers.
 It's not for ear training or technique.
-The idea is to **find those notes** on the fretboard using the chord names above (A5, C5, D5, ...).
+The idea is to <strong>find those notes</strong> on the fretboard using the chord names above (A5, C5, D5, ...).</p>

-That's why I've not included the tablature in this section.
-If you really can't figure it out for some reason, [here is the tab in Gm](/img/smoke-tab.png).
-The tab is in Gm, but if you shift it up to Am there will be fewer flatted notes to contend with (you'll be playing the notes you've already learned except for that brief Eb).
+<p>That's why I've not included the tablature in this section.
+If you really can't figure it out for some reason, <a href="/img/smoke-tab.png">here is the tab in Gm</a>.
+The tab is in Gm, but if you shift it up to Am there will be fewer flatted notes to contend with (you'll be playing the notes you've already learned except for that brief Eb).</p>

 </div>
 {{% /details %}}

 Power chords have some nice characteristics:

-Power chords are neither major nor minor, so you can play them over (almost) **any** chord that shares the same root.
+* Power chords are neither major nor minor, so you can play them over (almost) **any** chord that shares the same root.

-If a song uses the chord progression  G / C  / D, you can play G5 / C5 / D5.
+* If a song uses the chord progression  G / C  / D, you can play G5 / C5 / D5.
 If it's C / Am / Dm / G7 / C, you can play C5 / A5 / D5 / G5 / C5.
 If the chart says Em7#9 you can probably get away with just playing E5 (and let someone else in the band take care of all those other notes).

-[The only exception is [altered chords](https://en.wikipedia.org/wiki/Altered_chord) where the fifth is flattened or sharpened, by the way.
-So if you see a chord with a name like Dm7b5, or anything with "-/+/b/#" next to the number 5, a power chord may not sound that great over it.]
+[The only time you can't substitute a power chord is with [altered chords](https://en.wikipedia.org/wiki/Altered_chord) where the fifth is flattened or sharpened.
+So if you see a chord with a name like Dm7&flat;5, or anything with "-/+/&flat;/&sharp;" next to the number 5, a power chord may not sound that great over it.]

 Because any note you play on a guitar includes the fifth of that note as an overtone already, playing a note+fifth (a power chord) is basically just playing a "fatter" version of the original note.
 This means it sounds **great** with as much distortion as you want to throw at it.
 You don't have to worry about the nasty discordant sound you can get when you distort more complicated chords.